 So choice number one?
 Possibly not for us.
-Option number two, meanwhile, involves paying the government £20 to calculate how much my ex should pay, based on how much he tells me he earns, and then I can discuss with him how and when it should be paid.
+Option number two, meanwhile, involves paying the government £20 to calculate how much my ex should pay, based on how much he tells me he earns (he’s self-employed so declares his own income), and then I can discuss with him how and when it should be paid.
 Yeah.
 Budge up unicorn, I’ve got a mermaid here that needs a seat.

 Which is nice.

-Basically, the government is asking single parents to give them 24% of the funds provided by non-resident partners to support their children – and thereby, one assumes, massively reducing the burden on the state to support those children.
+Basically, the government is asking single parents to give them 24% of the funds intended to support their children – and thereby, one assumes, massively reducing the burden on the state to support those children.

 Sure, we’re all adults and should be able to manage our own finances.
 I could probably suck it up and go back to having awkward silences over the phone with my ex every time we talk about money, and he can imply that I’m richer than Richard Branson, and I can imply that he’s an idiot, and everyone will be just a little bit unhappier as a result.